Twelve dead in fresh violence in China's Xinjiang

 Eleven people believed to be members of a militant group of Uighurs were killed in Kyrgyzstan after illegally crossing into the former Soviet republic from China, Kyrgyz border guards said on Friday.

-Police in Xinjiang's regional capital Urumqi said on Saturday a well-known, Beijing-based Uighur economics professor, Ilham Tohti, was being investigated for promoting Xinjiang's independence and abetting separatists.
+Police in Xinjiang's regional capital Urumqi said on Saturday that a well-known, Beijing-based Uighur economics professor, Ilham Tohti, was being investigated for promoting Xinjiang's independence and abetting ETIM.

 Tohti was detained in Beijing last week, prompting concern from both the United States and European Union.

-The Chinese-language statement implied a link with ETIM, but a later English translation by Xinhua did not use such specific terms.

-"Ilham Tohti used his position as a teacher to entice, lure and coerce certain people to form a gang, colluded with leaders of overseas East Turkestan separatist forces, and sent followers overseas to engage in separatist activities," the statement said.
+"Ilham Tohti used his position as a teacher to entice, lure and coerce certain people to form a gang, to form a backbone for ETIM, and scheme and organise to send people overseas to attend separatist activities," it added.

-Tohti also sowed misinformation and rumors and "agitated for Xinjiang independence", the police said, adding they had "cast-iron evidence" against him.
+Tohti also sowed misinformation and rumours and "agitated for Xinjiang independence", the police said, adding they had "cast iron evidence" against him.

-Tohti's wife, Guzaili Nu'er, said on Sunday she thought the accusations were ridiculous.

-"Do they really think the university would allow him to say such things in class?
-He's just an ordinary teacher.
-Why are they saying these things?" she told Reuters by telephone from her house, which is under close watch by police.

 Tohti has championed the rights of the Uighur community in Xinjiang, and has challenged the government's version of several incidents involving Uighurs, including what Beijing says was its first major suicide attack involving people from Xinjiang in Beijing's Tiananmen Square last year.

-(Additional reporting by Beijing Newsroom and Sui-Lee Wee; Editing by Ron Popeski, Pravin Char and Paul Tait)
+(Reporting by Ben Blanchard; Additional reporting by Beijing Newsroom; Editing by Ron Popeski and Pravin Char)